top of page

 1. Records

-We manage much of our lives through personal and financial records.
-Examples of these types of documents include your:
+We manage much of our lives through various types of legal documents, particularly personal and financial records.
+Here are some essential records you should have:

 2. Beneficiary Designations

-Keep clear documentation of your designated beneficiaries, the people you decide will inherit various assets.
-Select beneficiaries for all investment and bank accounts and your life insurance policy, and be sure to keep these named beneficiaries up to date.
+Beneficiary designations are a crucial part of legal document management.
+Keep clear documentation of your designated beneficiaries—the people you decide will inherit various assets.
+This applies to all investments, bank accounts, and your life insurance policy.
+Regularly update these named beneficiaries to reflect changes in your life or wishes.

 3. Trust